Therapy for the Apocalypse

 The ways I work offer more: more time, more contact, and more space to go deep without rushing.

-In a chaotic world, regular therapy prioritizes pacing for convenience, not depth.
+In a chaotic world, weekly therapy prioritizes pacing for convenience, not depth.
 Sometimes you need focused time to move through something big.
 Other times, you’re craving real contact — someone in it with you — as you navigate loss, change, or disconnection.
 Group Therapy and Therapy Intensives make space for what traditional sessions often can’t: emotional movement, clear-eyed reflection, and the experience of being deeply met.

 -